 Alterations in the meaning and skill elements of practice are challenging.

 Automation enabled dis-interlocking changes from the home system of practice.
+Abstract

 The White Gum Valley (WGV) and other projects in the CRC for Low Carbon Living have created rich data for energy and water systems in exemplar low carbon precincts.
 The stored and dynamic data have been retained through other projects.
 The utilisation of the data in a real-life situation through visualisation has been the subject of this project.
+The visualisation will be through an array of dedicated screens in the Legacy Living Lab, a Circular Economy building, which will be positioned on the East Village (Fremantle) precinct in September 2019.

 Australia has over 2 million PV installations given a combined capacity of over 11.1 gigawatts as of January 2019.
 This area experienced extremely rapid growth between 2010 and 2013 and has continued to grow.
 As Australia’s high capacity of PV installations, distributed energy markets have been established to capitalise on the available energy.
+Several markets are being trialled around the world including Peer-to-Peer (P2P) energy trading, business-to-business energy trading, wholesale and retail energy, energy commodity trading, and others.